skyrookcruiser/FurinaLC/FAQ.md

 - SYNC

     This command will update your owned stuff, making sure it's up to date with the latest limbus stuff.
-Of course, you'll have to update the submodule (LimbusStaticData) first.
-How?
-Just go ask ChatGPT "How do I sync a git submodule"
+Make sure the git submodule is updated before running this.

 - P